Rohit0508/BrainBoost/README.md

 Introduction :
-BrainBoost is a platform where users can practice challenging problems based on different topics like mathes, physics etc...
+BrainBoost is a platform where users can practice challenging problems based on different topics like mathematics, physics, computer etc...

 ## Table of Content